lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Re-worked wire format and ASN.1 to remove vestiges of Generics.
   * Changed all `SEQUENCE OF SIZE (2..MAX)` to `SEQUENCE OF SIZE (2)`.
   * Changed the definition of `CompositeKEMPublicKey` from `SEQUENCE OF SubjectPublicKeyInfo` to `SEQUENCE OF BIT STRING` since with complete removal of Generic Composites, there is no longer any need to carry the component AlgorithmIdentifiers.
-  * Add a paragraph describing how to reconstitute component SPKIs.
+  * Added a paragraph describing how to reconstitute component SPKIs.
 * Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved
 * Defined `KeyGen()`, `Encaps()`, and `Decaps()` for a composite KEM algorithm.
 * Removed the discussion of KeyTrans -> KEM and KeyAgree -> KEM promotions, and instead simply referenced {{I-D.ietf-lamps-rfc5990bis}} and {{I-D.ounsworth-lamps-cms-dhkem}}.
 * Made RSA keys fixed-length at 3072.
-* Re-work section 4.1 (id-Kyber768-RSA3072-KMAC256) to Reference 5990bis and its updated structures.
+* Re-worked section 4.1 (id-Kyber768-RSA3072-KMAC256) to Reference 5990bis and its updated structures.
-* Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
+* Removed RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
 * Aligned with draft-ounsworth-cfrg-kem-combiners-04

 TODO: